 Discuss each problem with your teammates, then write up your own solution.
 Be sure to compare final results with your teammates, as a way to catch mistakes.
-It can also be very interesting when you and a teammate use different methods to arrive at a result!
-Do not hesitate to ask for help from other students, from Melina, or from Bill.
+It can also be very interesting when you and a teammate use different methods to arrive at a result.
+Do not hesitate to ask for help from other students or from the instructors - but don't just copy down other people's results!

 1. Solve for the support "reaction" forces at A and B (i.e. the forces exerted by the supports at A and B on the beam) in the figure below.
 To do this, you will need to convert the distributed load into an equivalent concentrated load.
-(A very similar problem was XC problem 4 on ws23.
-I edited the numerical values to make this required problem for today.)
+(This is very similar to problem 4 on ws23.
+I edited the numerical values to let you try it again.)
 Your solution should include a redrawn EFBD for the beam, showing the equivalent point load and the support forces at points A and B.